Support

 It can also use your device's own GNSS health data - such as degraded satellite conditions or unusual position behaviour - for extra context.
 Alerts use a simple status workflow, so you can quickly see whether the environment looks normal, degraded, or actively interfered with.

-Signal Intelligence & Honest Limits
+Signal Recognition & Honest Limits

 Automatic Signal Recognition (a Plus feature) sorts each detection into a signal family - for example a control link, a video downlink, or GPS / GNSS interference.
 It uses rule-based logic over the frequency band and the signal's spectral shape, then explains the result in plain language.

 Not by device or drone model - and that is deliberate.
-FORSYTE tells you the signal family (Automatic Signal Recognition) and gives each detection a Signal Signature to tell emitters apart, but it will not tell you “that's a DJI Mavic.”
+FORSYTE tells you the signal family (Automatic Signal Recognition) and gives each detection a Signal Signature to tell transmitters apart, but it will not tell you “that's a DJI Mavic.”
 Reliably naming a platform from RF energy alone is not something we will claim.

 Being clear so there are no surprises.
 FORSYTE: